sinbad/UnityBuildReleasePS/Readme.md

 variant is built with the defines set in **DefinesSteam**, and the "general" variant is built with the defines set in **DefinesNonSteam**.

-The "general" build variant is used for internal testing (and has a -dev variant) and Itch.io.
+The "general" build variant is used for internal testing and Itch.io.

 ### Steam depots are 1:1 with targets